mendix/docs/content/en/docs/appstore/modules/business-events.md

 * **PublishedBusinessEvent**: This non-persistable entity has the fields settings that every published event will include.
 Every published business event will inherit from this entity.
 The three fields can be set from the Java Action.
 This is used to define what your published business events look like.
 * **ConsumedBusinessEvent**: This entity has the fields that every consumed event will include.
 Every consumed business event will inherit from this entity.
 These fields will be set from the module, as will any additional fields that match with the payload of the event.
 This defines what you want to receive from the business events you subscribe to.
 * **DeadLetterQueue**: This persistent entity within the Domain Model of the Business Events Module is used for generating a historical record of events that are generated for business event activities that were not successful or had errors when received by the consumer and can be referred to for troubleshooting.
 You can query the DeadLetterQueue entity to determine which received events could not be processed.
 * **Outbox**: This entity is used to store the event prior to being sent.
 This entity is connected to the microflow where a Business event is triggered.
 If the microflow fails, the entity will be removed as part of the same transaction.
 If the event broker is down at runtime, business events will accumulate in the **Outbox**.
 They will be retried at increasing intervals for 48 hours, and they will fail after that time.
+Once an event is successfully delivered, it gets deleted from the **Outbox**.

 #### 4.3.4 Dead Letter Queue for Failed Messages {#dead-letter-queue}

 Every time a business event is received, it is transformed to match the Entity created as part of the Subscription.
-When the Entity within the Business Event has changed based on the imported contract, it can render the Entity unable to be processed.
+When the Entity within the Business Event has changed based on the imported AsyncAPI doucment, it can render the Entity unable to be processed.
 In such a scenario the Business Event will fail into a **Dead Letter Queue** which contains the representation of the Entity within the data column.

 The most important fields in this entity to be checked when there are errors include the following: